Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Recurrent Equilibrium Networks

-\begin{remark} If only \textit{non-incremental} forms of stability are considered, i.e. signal boundedness rather than contraction, then \RW{we can incorporate} a richer (more powerful) class of multipliers for repeated nonlinearities, as previously discussed in \cite{chu1999bounds,damato2001new,kulkarni2002all}.
-However, these multipliers are not valid for the incremental case since \RW{the} $\Delta w_{t}^i$ explicitly depend on the \RW{values} of $v_{t}^i$ which may differ among channels \cite{revay2020lipschitz}. \end{remark}
+\begin{remark} The proof is based on IQC characterization of \eqref{eq:slope} with a diagonal multiplier matrix $\Lambda$.
+If signal boundedness is of interest rather than contraction, then one can use a richer class of multipliers designed for repeated nonlinearities \cite{chu1999bounds,damato2001new,kulkarni2002all}.
+However, these multipliers are not valid for incremental IQCs and contraction \cite{revay2020lipschitz}. \end{remark}